random-geek/MapEditr/Manual.md

 Arguments:

-- `input_map`: Path to source map/world.
-This will not be modified.
+- `<input_map>`: Path to the source map/world.
+This world will not be modified.
 - `--p1, --p2`: Area to copy from.
-If not specified, MapEditr will try to copy everything from the input map file.
+If not specified, MapEditr will try to copy everything from the source map.
 - `--invert`: If present, copy everything *outside* the given area.
-- `--offset`: Offset to move nodes by when copying; default is no offset.
+- `--offset x y z`: Vector to shift nodes by when copying; default is no offset.
 Currently, an offset cannot be used with an inverted selection.

 This command will always copy nodes, param1, param2, and metadata.
 If no offset is used, objects/entities and node timers may also be copied.